Implementing Laws At-a-Glance

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?

-All organizations with 50 or more employees must set up an internal reporting channel by June 23, 2022.
+All organizations with 50 or more employees must have set up an internal reporting channel by June 23, 2022.
 The Law does not provide the additional time for private organizations with 50 to 249 employees to establish internal reporting channels that the Directive allowed for EU Member States.

 4. Is the scope of reportable concerns the same as in the Directive?